VikasTiwari14/eLitmus/README.md

 # eLitmus-Assessment

 First you have to clone this repository from github to your local system.
-For better understanding of setup procedure you can refer this video.

 After Cloning process is done you will end with the following folder hierarchy : eLitmus